Libensemble/libensemble/README.rst

 * SciPy_
 * petsc4py_
 * PETSc_ - This can optionally be installed by pip along with petsc4py
-* nlopt_ - Installed with `shared libraries enabled <http://ab-initio.mit.edu/wiki/index.php/NLopt_Installation#Shared_libraries>`_.
+* NLopt_ - Installed with `shared libraries enabled <http://ab-initio.mit.edu/wiki/index.php/NLopt_Installation#Shared_libraries>`_.

-PETSc and nlopt must be built with shared libraries enabled and present in sys.path (eg. via setting the PYTHONPATH environment variable). nlopt should produce a file nlopt.py if python is found on the system.
+PETSc and NLopt must be built with shared libraries enabled and present in sys.path (eg. via setting the PYTHONPATH environment variable).
+NLopt should produce a file nlopt.py if Python is found on the system.

 .. _PETSc:  http://www.mcs.anl.gov/petsc
 .. _Python: http://www.python.org